 As a general rule we will not process any special categories of personal data (special personal data) about you unless you have provided your explicit consent thereto or we are required to do in order to comply with applicable regulation.

-3. Our purposes for processing your personal data
+3. Our purposes for processing your personal data and legal basis

-We only process your personal in order to pursue a legitimate purpose and generally we will only process your personal data if:
+We only process your personal data in order to pursue a legitimate purpose and generally we will only process your personal data if:

 - You have provided your consent to such processing; or